Vorticode/solarite/docs/index.md

 ### Events

-To intercept events, set the value of an event attribute like `onclick` to a function.
-Alternatively, set the value to an array where the first item is a function and subsequent items are arguments to that function.
+To capture events, set an event attribute like `onclick` to a function.
+Alternatively, use an array where the first item is the function and subsequent items are its arguments.

 ```javascript
 import h, {Solarite} from './dist/Solarite.min.js';